The average inside cabin on a cruise ship is around half the size of the average hotel room in the US.

-This meant that I decided not to pick the specific position of my cabin, this saved me a little money but it did mean that I risked being given what many would consider a ‘bad’ cabin location.
+Choosing a guaranteed cabin meant that I decided not to pick the specific position of my cabin.
+This saved me a little money but it did mean that I risked being given what many would consider a “bad” cabin location.

-This ship has 1845 cabins and, at full capacity, she can hold a little over 4500 guests.
+Carnival Magic has 1845 cabins and, at full capacity, can hold a little over 4500 guests.

 I Could Have Been Given a Cabin Anywhere